FLY ROD $30 SPINNING ROD $15 NET $5 WADERS $20 BOOTS $7.50 BOOTIES $2.50

 FULL DAY 1 PERSON $350 FULL DAY 2 PERSON $400

 1/2 DAY 1 PERSON $175 1/2 DAY 2 PERSON $225 1/2 DAY 3 PERSON $275 FULL DAY 1 PERSON $250 FULL DAY 2 PERSON $300 FULL DAY 3 PERSON $350

 The maximum number of clients per guide is 3.
 Half day trips are approximately 4 hours and full day

 trips are 7 1/2 hours.
 All the gear(limited sizes)is provided in the price of the trip except for

 the fishing license.
 A full payment is required to book trips.
 The payment is refundable up to 14

 days prior to your trip.
 Lunches are provided only on full days.
 Licenses can be purchased here at the shop.

-From wading in small mountain streams to floating large open tailwaters there is no better place to gather a storehouse of special moments than the Great Smoky Mountains National Park and the surrounding area.
+From wading in small mountain streams to floating large open tailwaters to fishing private water, there is no better place to gather a storehouse of special moments than the Great Smoky Mountains and the surrounding area.
 From a youngster's first trout, to pristine mountain streams and vistas, your experiences here will kindle a desire to return for years to come.
 The mountain trout in the National Park waters are stream-born, wild and very determined to survive!
 Prohibiting bait and treble hooks levels the playing field and makes each catch a source of pride and sense of accomplishment.